stevenmcateer/csp-solver/README.md

 for each variable.

 WEAKNESSES:
--Our backtracking approach is not as efficient as it could be.
+- Our backtracking approach is not as efficient as it could be.